InvestingStocks

 You’d find the same thing if you looked at the Vanguard S&P 500 index fund vs ETF equivalents or any other combination where both funds track an index.

-And that’s because in reality they are both index funds!
+And that’s because in reality they are both are kind of index funds!

 You’d be forgiven for feeling confused right now, but don’t be.
-Index funds and ETFs have differences.
-Let’s take a look at exactly what these two types of fund are.
+Index funds and ETFs have differences but the main idea behind them can be the same.

 An index fund is a basket of stocks or bonds that tracks an index.